Sweden during World War II: Foreign trade

 Sweden was not directly attacked during World War II.
 It was, however, subject to British and German naval blockades and accidental bombings from the Soviets on some cities (e.g. Strängnäs), which led to problems with the supply of food and fuels.
 When Germany invaded Denmark and Norway in April 1940, coupled with a German blockade of the North Sea, every shipment had to be negotiated with both British and German authorities, which drastically reduced the volume of trade.
 Between 1938 and 1944, the Swedish import of petroleum products and coal decreased by 88% and 53% respectively, which led to severe shortages.
 Other critical items were natural rubber, alloy metals and food.
 This situation led to extensive rationing of fuels and food in Sweden and substitutes were developed and produced.
 Wood gas was used as a fuel for motor vehicles and shale oil as a substitute for bunker oil.

 At the beginning of the war, agreements had been signed between Sweden and the United Kingdom and Nazi Germany in order to sustain vital trade; but in spite of this, and the fact that Sweden had declared itself a neutral country, Swedish shipping came under attack.
 Sweden's trade with Britain was cut by a total of 70%.
 Within the North Sea blockade, trade with Germany increased, until 37% of Sweden's exports were shipped to Germany.
 For very important goods such as ball bearings from SKF for the British aircraft industry, delivery was made by blockade runners, using rebuilt Motor Gun Boats, which could use winter darkness and high speed to penetrate the German blockade of the Skagerrak straits between Norway and the northern tip of Denmark.

-Before the outbreak of the war, the Swedish Ministry of Defense (Royal Swedish Air Force Materiel Administration) had ordered some 300 combat aircraft from the United States, primarily Seversky P-35s and P-66 Vanguards.
+Before the outbreak of the war, the Swedish Ministry of defence (Royal Swedish Air Force Materiel Administration) had ordered some 300 combat aircraft from the United States, primarily Seversky P-35s and P-66 Vanguards.
 In 1940, however, the US administration halted these exports.
 Only about 60 aircraft had been delivered.
 Sweden succeeded subsequently in buying 200 aircraft from Italy, a fascist ally of Germany at the time; these aircraft were primarily Fiat CR.42 Falcos, Reggiane Re.2000s, and Caproni Ca.313s.

+Measures to protect against air raids

+Beginning in the autumn of 1938, efforts were made to protect cities and towns from air raids.
+In order to decrease the risk of large fires breaking out the attics of all buildings were cleared in the larger towns.
+After the outbreak of war all windows in towns were to be covered quickly in the event of an air raid.
+Historic buildings such as medieval churches were in many cases protected by moving valuable objects or covering external ornaments.
+The vast sculpture group Saint George and the Dragon, located in Storkyrkan in Stockholm, was disassembled and evacuated to an underground space in April 1940.